-Properties are advertised in the free Jornal de Região and Dica da Semana weekly newspapers and in the Portuguese press.
-The industry is under-regulated and there are dozens of agencies.
-Several are owned by English speakers (MAP, Rose), or employ English-speaking agents (frequently South Africans).
+The prdoperty industry is under-regulated and there are dozens of agencies.
+Several are owned by English speakers (such as the well-established Rose and the Lisbon arm of the leading English agency Savills), or employ English-speaking agents (frequently South Africans).
 Be very clear about how many bedrooms you want, whether you prefer furnished (frequently dark, gothic pieces in carved wood) or unfurnished, and the area you are most interested in.
 This will help you to avoid being led on an exhausting tour of all the properties in an agent's portfolio.

 Some of the newer apartments and houses have lifts, central heating (big plus – most houses have no insulation and get miserably chilly in winter without working radiators), air conditioning (we've managed without for nearly 20 years) and double glazing.
 A fireplace is another asset.
 Kids will love a pool of course, but brisk summer winds blow in the more north-westerly parts of the Cascais area: swims and alfresco dining will be a pleasure only if your garden is well-protected.
 Do listen out for excessive traffic noise – go back at night if you can.